 The monthly flat rate must always be paid in advance for the month after next – for example, the monthly fee for the month of May is billed in March.
 Carvolution sends the invoices to the Customer monthly via email.
 The Customer must pay the invoice within 14 days of the invoice date.

-Before the vehicle is handed over, the Customer must pay the monthly flat rates for the two months following the month in which the vehicle is handed over.
+Before the vehicle is handed over, the Customer must pay the monthly flat rates for the two months following the month in which the vehicle is handed over and – if agreed upon – a down payment.
 The flat rate for the service period in the month in which the vehicle is handed over will be billed to the Customer together with the flat rate for the service period in the month in which the vehicle is returned with the final invoice (cf. Section 20.3).

 If an invoice is not paid by the deadline, the Customer shall be in default.
-In this case, Carvolution reserves the right to charge the Customer a reminder fee of CHF 25.00 for the 2nd reminder and CHF 40.00 for the 3rd reminder in addition to the invoice amount.
+In this case, Carvolution reserves the right to charge the Customer, apart from the invoice amount, a reminder fee of CHF 30.00 for the 2nd reminder and CHF 50.00 for the 3rd reminder.

 Furthermore, Carvolution reserves the right to demand an additional monthly flat rate as security from Customers for whom a 3rd reminder is necessary (cf. Section 17).